Life journeys:

 Recent Job Posts

-CUPE 5330 Job Posting: #39-24 Job Title: Social Services Clerk Job Type: Full-Time Permanent Wage Range: $25.64 to $29.22 Job Class: Union JC 5 Positions: 2 The District of Sault Ste.
-Marie Social Services Administration Board is searching for an energetic and enthusiastic individual to join our team based in Sault Ste.
-Marie as a…
+NON-UNION Job Posting: #14-24 Position: Housing and Homelessness Coordinator Division: Housing Services The District of Sault Ste.
+Marie Social Services Administration Board is searching for an energetic and enthusiastic individual to join our Sault Ste.
+Marie team as a Housing and Homelessness Coordinator.
+The Housing and Homelessness Coordinator will coordinate the delivery of various Social…

 Everyone used to say I was too stupid to finish high school or ever go to college.
 I am proving them wrong.
 I’m clean, and a good mom.
 I’m graduating high school, and going to college in the fall for physiotherapy.